 Leading the Midwest 1 in 4 Initiative is a significant and necessary undertaking for Sarah’s Circle.
 In order to effectively end homelessness for women, there must be more targeted research to understand the specific causes of homelessness and barriers to housing that adult, unaccompanied women face.
 Although we meet the immediate needs of clients, we must stay focused on permanent solutions to keeping women housed.

 Details of the 1 in 4 Initiative

-Sarah’s Circle, along with representatives from Housing and Urban Development (HUD), the Corporation for Supportive Housing (CSH), the City of Chicago Department of Family and Support Services (DFSS), Health and Human Services (HHS), and Deborah’s Place have formed the Leadership Team of the newly created 1 in 4 Initiative in Chicago.
+Sarah’s Circle, along with representatives from Housing and Urban Development (HUD), the Corporation for Supportive Housing (CSH), the City of Chicago Department of Family and Support Services (DFSS), Health and Human Services (HHS), the Chicago Battered Women's Network, and Deborah’s Place have formed the Leadership Team of the newly created 1 in 4 Initiative in Chicago.

 The initial work of the 1 in 4 Initiative will be a comprehensive needs assessment for women experiencing homelessness in Chicago.
-This effort will be managed by UChicago Urban Labs (www.urbanlabs.uchicago.edu) and is currently in the planning stage.
+This effort will be managed in conjunction with the University of Chicago's Urban Labs.
 The needs assessment will attempt to answer the following questions:

 • What are the demographics and background characteristics of women experiencing homelessness in Chicago?